JakubVanek/lms2012-stuff/ev3color/README.md

 not present in the original firmware.
 For verification, please check against disassembly of the original [flash image](binaries/flash.bin).

+Partial diassembly can be found in [`assembler.asm`](assembler.asm).
+The disassembly is not complete because `naken_util` is unable to recognize constants in the instruction stream and this breaks the decoding in some functions.
+The same goes for data sections.

 ## Why?

 Mostly for the challenge, but there was also another reason.